Office of the Faculty Ombuds

 The Ombuds Office does not maintain records that identify visitors to the office.

-Impartiality: The ombuds is here to serve all members of the faculty, so does not take sides on any particular issue.
+Impartiality: The Ombuds is here to serve all members of the faculty, so does not take sides on any particular issue.
 The Ombuds advocates for productive communication and fair processes.
 The Ombuds does not serve as an advocate for any party in a dispute.

 Independence: The Ombuds Office is independent in structure, function, and appearance, and is outside of other administrative structures at UTA.

-Informality: The Ombuds Office is not an office of notice and is therefore not authorized to receive formal complaints on behalf of the university.
-Talking to the ombuds does not mean you have put the university on notice about your situation.
-However, the ombuds can direct you to the most useful resources on or off campus to resolve your situation.
+Informality: The Ombuds Office is not an office of notice and is therefore not authorized to receive formal complaints on behalf of the University.
+Talking to the Ombuds does not mean you have put the University on notice about your situation.
+However, the Ombuds can direct you to the most useful resources on or off campus to resolve your situation.

 Visitors to the Ombuds Office come in to discuss any issue that is affecting their work life.
 Visitors might just want to tell their story.
 Or visitors might want to investigate how they could solve their problem informally or learn more about formal procedures they could pursue.
 Maybe a visitor wants to understand more about policies that might apply to their situation or resources that could help them.
 There is no one standard reason that might bring a visitor to the office and no problem is too big or too small.
 Some example concerns include: